 IUI and IVF also carry different chances of fraternal or identical twins

-- Fraternal twins occurs when two different eggs are fertilized by two different sperm
+- Fraternal twins occur when two different eggs are fertilized by two different sperm

-- Identical twins occurs when one egg is fertilized by one sperm, but the resulting embryo splits into two embryos
+- Identical twins occur when one egg is fertilized by one sperm, but the resulting embryo splits into two embryos

 Why We Might Have Reached “Peak Twinning”